AnaisCaire/42_push_swap/README.md

 So this is the first project of 42 where you actually need to sit down and figure out what you want to do.
-I made some diagrams and documentation to feel less lost. so here is the general pipeline of my project:
+I made some diagrams and documentation to feel less lost.

+# Results

+Ran my code (with a sub program) 100 times with different ranges and different 500 numbers and i get an average of 5056.54 moves.

+so here is the general pipeline of my project:

 for the difficult parts, I made some seperate diagrams to better understand them.